marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 ## 3. Implementing a "Real-World" Scenario

-In this section we develop some more realistic setup for our durable function.
+In this section we develop some more realistic setup for our Durable Function.
 Assume the following situation:
 Assume that we have the name of a GitHub repository.
 Now we want to find out who is the owner of this repo.
 In addition we want to find our some more things about the owner like the real name, the bio etc. To achieve this we must execute two calls in a sequence to the GitHub API:

 1. Get the information about the repository itself containing the user ID.